silverwind/expect-telnet/README.md

 - `interact` *boolean* : Enter interacive mode with stdin/stdout.
 There's currently no way out of this mode, so this should be last.

 #### Options
+- `timeout` *number: Connection timeout in milliseconds.
-- `exit` *boolean*: Wether to exit the process when interacting ends.
+- `exit` *boolean*: Whether to exit the process when interacting ends.
 © 2015 [silverwind](https://github.com/silverwind), distributed under BSD licence